shinning91/ordering-system/README.md

 Run `docker-compose up --build` to build the containers and run them.

+## Demo

+Services were deployed on AWS EC2: http://ec2-3-137-190-12.us-east-2.compute.amazonaws.com/

+Use Postman to test the API endpoints

 ## Future improvement
 - Add validation on the API endpoints
 - Add other services such as Hotel and Customer for a complete flow